Generalizing GNNs with Tokenized Mixture of Experts: Introduction

 We adopt the concept of \emph{instance-conditional computation} (ICC) to answer the question: routing different inputs through different mechanisms within a single frozen model~\cite{shazeer2017outrageously,graves2016adaptive,bengio2015conditional}.
-ICC expands the family of effective mechanisms that a frozen parameter set can realize, improving coverage over heterogeneous deployment scenarios (Figure~\ref{fig:motivation_fixed_low_pass}).
+ICC expands the family of effective mechanisms that a frozen parameter set can realize, improving coverage over heterogeneous deployment scenarios where a single fixed rule falls short (Figure~\ref{fig:motivation_fixed_low_pass}).
 However, ICC also introduces new failure modes.
-Under distribution shifts, routing decisions can drift, assigning inputs to suboptimal mechanisms.
-Under perturbations, instability manifests in two complementary ways: (i)~even when the routing decision is unchanged, the executed mechanism may be sensitive to input noise; (ii)~perturbations may flip the routing decision itself, switching the executed mechanism and compounding the output variation.
-Therefore, making ICC robust under frozen deployment requires coupling expanded mechanism coverage with explicit deployment-time stability control---a design goal that existing ICC and MoE methods do not address in graph learning.
+Under distribution shifts, routing weights can drift, assigning inputs to suboptimal mechanisms.
+Under perturbations, instability manifests in two complementary ways: (i)~even when the routing weights are unchanged, the effective mechanism may still be sensitive to input noise; (ii)~perturbations may shift the routing weights, altering the effective mechanism and compounding the output variation.
+Therefore, making ICC robust under frozen deployment requires coupling expanded mechanism coverage with explicit deployment-time stability control---a design goal that existing ICC and MoE methods do not jointly address in graph learning.

 We tackle this challenge from both a theoretical and a methodological perspective.
-On the \textbf{theory} side, we formalize static inference (fixed rule) versus ICC under the tri-objective framework and show that: (i)~static inference faces a structural limit where a uniform stability budget caps the mechanism's reliance on perturbation-sensitive parts, creating a floor on worst-environment risk; and (ii)~ICC decomposes OOD risk into mechanism coverage and selection quality, and decomposes stability risk into routing-fixed sensitivity and drift amplification, revealing precise levers absent in the static case.
+On the \textbf{theory} side, we formalize static inference (fixed rule) versus ICC under the tri-objective framework and show that: (i)~static inference faces a structural tension---Lipschitz stability control caps the mechanism's reliance on perturbation-sensitive components, creating a floor on worst-environment risk; and (ii)~ICC decomposes OOD risk into mechanism coverage and selection quality, and stability risk into routing-fixed sensitivity and routing drift, revealing precise levers absent in the static case.